15 Causes for Menstrual Cramps But No Period

-- Taking adequate rest or simply lying down for a while, may bring some relief from the pain.
+- Taking adequate rest or simply lying down for a while may relieve the pain.

-- Applying a heating pad or a hot bottle wrapped in a towel on the concerned area at regular intervals can help reduce e pain.
+- Applying a heating pad or a hot bottle wrapped in a towel on the area regularly can help reduce e pain.

 - Drinking a warm beverage like hot herbal tea or warm milk may prove to be

 - Soaking yourself in a tub filled with warm water relaxes aching muscles.

 - A stroll or walk keeps your body active and has proven to help women suffering from cramps.